-I have never seen a baboon on any part of the front, or the Back Table.
-But several troops live in the Cape peninsula, including greater Table Mountain National Park.
+I have never spotted a baboon on any part of the front, or the Back Table.
+But several troops live in the greater Table Mountain National Park.

 Not appreciating the sanctity of such human constructs as boundaries around farms, national parks and dwellings, baboons roam the penisula's peri-urban districts.

 If a window or door is left open, and if there's food around, they’ll take the gap.
 And if there's lots of grub and you aren't there to object, they’ll party.
 They are opportunistic omnivores.

 Opportunism is part of their natural behavior.
 It's a factor in their evolutionary success.
 But it prompts even normally sober publications to pen headlines like 'Baboon "Gangs" run wild in suburban South Africa.'

 I can appreciate where this might come from.
 I once came across a troop that had invaded a house whose occupants were out.
 They ripped into everything except the whiskey; they also had the good taste not to touch a large pink wedding cake.
 Apart from the defecation that the excitement brought on, it was good clean fun.
 It reminded me of King Louis' Jungle Book party.

 But it's because of such 'gangster' labeling that the approximately 350 - 500 baboons that live around Cape Town pay the price of human outrage, and suffer official attempts to ‘manage’ them.

 The city of Cape Town has contracted a company of about 60 field rangers to keep the 12 baboon troops in check.
 Using controversial method like killing 'problematic' offenders they attempt to prevent baboons from straying into areas where they trawl waste-bins, pick fruit, and intrude into residences.
 Some are known to physically harass people carrying food.